KitLavis/stage-left-merch/README.md

 ### Design

-The design elements were kept as minimal as possible while still portraying the aim of the project, and as can be seen in features section, they are kept consistent throughout the majority of the site.
-The hero image of an audience watching a live act is used as the base on every page, while the elements overlaying this image use utilise simple black and white backgrounds with the opacity lowered slightly to allow for the underlying image to be seen.
+The design elements were kept as minimal as possible while still portraying the project accurately, and as can be seen in the features section, they are kept consistent throughout the majority of the site.
+The hero image of an audience watching a live act is used as the base on every page, while the elements overlaying this image utilise simple black and white backgrounds with the opacity lowered slightly to allow for the underlying image to be seen.

 Hero Image: